 Adding to your portfolio commission free sounds great right?
 It is in theory, but there are a couple of trade offs, which are the main reasons why I don’t DRIP the positions in my Smith Manoeuvre portfolio.

 - Tax Administration – In non-registered (taxable) portfolios, when you sell a stock, you need to know your adjusted cost base (acb).
 While calculating the ACB is simple if you buy 100 shares of XYZ at $10/share and close your position at a later time, it gets more complex if you are adding one or two shares of XYZ every quarter at varying prices.
 Essentially, in order to properly track ACB, you’ll need to track DRIP purchases for every stock position during every distribution (some pay monthly).
 To me, this is simply too much work.
 It’s easier to accumulate cash from the dividends and re-deploy at a later time.

 - Control – Another benefit of accumulating dividend cash to re-deploy at another time is the ability to control which positions you add to.
 With DRIP, you have no control on the share purchase price as it is automatic when the distribution occurs.
 Letting the cash build allows me to create/build positions when stock valuations and/or yields are attractive.
 Here is an article on knowing when to buy dividend stocks.

 In a tax sheltered account (ie. TFSA/RRSP/RESP), I think that DRIPing dividend stocks (or ETFs) is a decent idea especially since you can keep adding to a position on a commission free basis without the hassle of keeping track of your adjusted cost base for tax purposes.

-What are your thoughts on DRIPing your stock positions?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+What are your thoughts on DRIPing your stock positions?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).